LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Locate top-level menu features
+- Launch MarcEdit and locate top-level menu features
-- Understand the top-level menu features
+- Understand the functionality offered by the top-level menu features
+- Navigate the top-level menu and update the shortcuts displayed
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions